MoSadri/Thesis_2023/README.md

 > **Results**
 The results table presented summarizes the performance metrics obtained after running cross-validation on different target groups.
+Execute **run_all_scenarios.py** to get the results table below

-- Input: Consists of three sets of scenarios as training datasets, followed by the analysis datasets.
+- Input: Consists of four sets of scenarios as training datasets, followed by the analysis datasets
 - Output: Include the number of hate speech instances detected, among other things, plus a compiled table in CSV format for the three scenarios

 | Scenario   | Target Group | Accuracy | Precision (Hate) | Recall (Hate) | F1 Score (Hate) |